 The immigrant’s obituary may list the town of birth.
 Find every obituary that may have been published.
 Besides the newspaper(s) in the town where he lived, search the newspapers in the towns where he previously lived and the towns where other family members lived.
 Remember, if it’s not online check libraries and archives in the place where the paper was published.
 If there is a German-language newspaper, be sure to check for an obituary there because that is more likely to name the town.
 Chronicling America holds a directory of newspapers published in the United States, 1690–present.

-If you’ve checked all these sources for your ancestor and the mystery remains, branch out and research these same sources for his friends, associates, and neighbors who were also immigrants.
-Our ancestors usually settled near people they knew in the old country.
+If you’ve checked all these sources for your ancestor and the mystery remains, branch out and research these same sources for her friends, associates, and neighbors who were also immigrants.
+Our ancestors often settled near people they knew in the old country.